acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_run.md

       --interval string           If configured for auto-upgrade, this is the time interval at which to check for new releases (ex: 1h, 5m)
   -l, --label strings             Add labels to the app and the resources it creates (format [type:][name:]key=value) (ex k=v, containers:k=v)
-      --link strings              Link external app as a service in the current app (format app-name:container-name) -n, --name string               Name of app to create --notify-upgrade            If true and the app is configured for auto-upgrades, you will be notified in the CLI when an upgrade is available and must confirm it
+      --link strings              Link external app as a service in the current app (format app-name:container-name) -m, --memory strings            Set memory for a workload in the format of workload=memory.
+Only specify an amount to set all workloads. (ex foo=512Mi or 512Mi)
+  -n, --name string               Name of app to create
+      --notify-upgrade            If true and the app is configured for auto-upgrades, you will be notified in the CLI when an upgrade is available and must confirm it
   -o, --output string             Output API request without creating app (json, yaml)